BEST Banff Jasper Itinerary for 5 to 7 days: Canadian Rockies Road Trip 2023

 Day 5: Banff Gondola and Banff Hot Springs

-In Day 5 of our Banff Jasper Itinerary we will explore Banff National Park attractions – Banff Gondola and Banff Hot Springs.
+On Day 5 of our 7 days in Banff itinerary, we will explore the two most popular Banff National Park attractions – Banff Gondola and Banff Hot Springs.

-In the morning we headed to the Banff gondola.
-It’s around 12 minutes drive from Banff downtown.
-There is a free shuttle to Banff Gondola from the downtown and it’s highly recommended to use the shuttle during the peak summer months as parking can be limited at the Gondola.
-You can find the shuttle schedule below:
+In the morning, we headed to the Banff gondola.
+It’s around a 12-minute drive from Banff downtown.
+There is a free shuttle to Banff Gondola from downtown, and it’s highly recommended to use the shuttle during the peak summer months as parking can be limited at the Gondola.

 The lower gondola station was very crowded.
 There is a huge Starbucks at the lower station and restroom facilities.
-Our gondola time was for 12:10 PM but the boarding line was quite long and took us another 30 minutes to board the gondola.
+Our gondola time was 12:10 PM, but the boarding line was quite long, and it took us another 30 minutes to board the gondola.

 Banff Upper Hot Springs

-Banff hot springs are right across the Banff Gondola and it makes sense to visit both of them on the same day.
-If you visited the Miette Hot Springs in Jasper then you can skip this one and do some hike instead or explore Banff downtown.
+Banff hot springs are right across the Banff Gondola, and it makes sense to visit both of them on the same day.
+If you visited the Miette Hot Springs in Jasper, then you can skip this one and do some hiking instead or explore Banff downtown.